RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing: Experiments and results

 \subsection{Baseline}

 The baseline is an end-to-end RawNet2 system~\cite{tak2021rawnet}.
 It is among the best-performing single systems and all results are fully reproducible using open source software.\footnote{\url{https://github.com/asvspoof-challenge/2021/tree/main/LA/Baseline-RawNet2}} The same system was adopted as one of four baselines for the ASVspoof 2021 challenge~\cite{delgado2021_ASV_spoof,yamagishi2021_ASV_spoof}.
 The first sinc layer is initialised with a bank of 20 mel-scaled filters.
 Each filter has an impulse response of 1025 samples (64~ms duration) which is convolved with the raw waveform.
 The latter are truncated or concatenated to give segments of {~$4$}~seconds duration (64,600 samples).
 The sinc layer is followed by a residual network and a gated recurrent unit (GRU) to predict whether the input audio is bona fide or spoofed.
+We used the Adam optimiser with a mini-batch size of $128$ and a fixed learning rate of $0.0001$ and train for $100$ epochs.
 Full details of the baseline system are available in~\cite{tak2021rawnet}.